 Your mouth contains good bacteria that support your oral health.
 However, leftover food or a lack of saliva caused by dry mouth can attract harmful bacteria.
 Gum disease begins when harmful bacteria build in the mouth.
 These bacteria feed on sugars left in the mouth.

 The bacteria create plaque, a thin bacterial film, can cover the teeth and gums.
-If plaque is not removed, it forms tartar, also known as calculus.
+If you don’t remove plaque, it forms tartar, also known as calculus.
 While you can remove plaque with regular brushing and flossing, tartar is harder to remove.
 Only a hygienist or dentist can remove plaque.

 As gum disease progresses, it breaks down the gum tissue.
 The teeth lose support from the gums.
 As a result, you can lose natural teeth.